SysKitTeam/docs-spdockit/compare-sharepoint-configurations/compare-sharepoint-farms.md

 ---
-title: Compare SharePoint Farms
-description: >-
-  This article explains how you can use the Compare Wizard to compare different farms or snapshots of an existing farm.
+description: This article explains how you can use the Compare Wizard to compare different farms or snapshots of an existing farm.
-author: Iva Novoselic
-date: 17/5/2017
 ---

 # Compare SharePoint Farms